 repeat rows 2 and 3

-Once finished all around, flip the mitten inside out and slip stitch the beginning and the end of the just created small brim together.
+Once finished all around, flip the Smitten Mitten inside out and slip stitch the beginning and the end of the just created small brim together.
 Fasten off and weave in the ends.

-Now you will need to redo the same small ripped brim for the other 30 sts.
+Now you will need to redo the same small rippled brim for the other 30 sts.
 Start close to the same last slip stitch from Round 15.

 Repeat rows 1 – 30.